arjundawande/Tabla-Compositions-Editor/README.md

 ---

-**Note:** Contributions are not currently open.
+**Note:** I made this Editor in my free time and will update this as required and if I have the time to do it.
+There is **not** a specific or structured period over which I will update this Editor as it is a project done only in my free time.
+Contributions are not currently open.
 Feel free to use and enjoy the editor!